VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 ***TAFJ note 5: EXIT() in EXECUTEd program stops the EXECUTing one as well.***

+***TAFJ R22 note: EXECUTE 'COMO ON ...' and subsequent CRT statements create COMO file with the printed contents but on subsequent runs file is appended rather than recreated like it is in TAFC (under R19 file wasn't even created).***

 ***Final TAFJ note: I couldn't (yet) find a way to execute an OS command or external program....
 It executes only another Java class...
 And if one is missing - like I-DUMP or LIST-ITEM - execution fails:***

 <pre>   Cannot find 'I-DUMP' (class : 'com.temenos.t24.I_m_DUMP_cl')</pre>